Kai-Barker/DV100_GroupProject_Term4/README.md

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-Francois le Roux - Javascript & API -
+Francois le Roux - Javascript & API - I did the JavaScript for the Movie Library along with a little bit for the other pages.
+I made the HTTP request so that it can danamically populate the Movie Library page.
 Kai Barker - Javascript,& API -
 Darius Guggenbichler - HTML &CSS -
 Oratile Mdladla - HTML & CSS -